 9. Substitutions are OK.
 Please notify race director as soon as possible so information can be corrected in the database.
 Also, please note if you will be changing categories based on the substitution.

-10. Relay race packets will be given as a group (one team member may pick up for all 3 team members) – no exceptions (we cannot hang onto one of your team members bib & shirt for you – you must make your own arrangements within your team to distribute these items).
+10. Relay race packets will be given as a group (one team member may pick up for all team members) – no exceptions (we cannot hang onto one of your team members bib & shirt for you – you must make your own arrangements within your team to distribute these items).
 Each relay runner will receive a shirt and a number.
 Runner 3 (bib C) will wear a number with a chip affixed to it, and Runners 1 and 2 (bibs A & B) will wear a number without a chip.
 If Leg 1 runner is also running the half marathon, that runner will wear 2 bibs – an A bib without a chip, and a half marathon bib with a chip.
 For 2 person teams, the runner running 2 legs will wear both of the applicable bibs for the legs they are running.

 11. Relay leg distances and descriptions (approximate):